nightbot/docs/commands/variables/xbl.md

 Title: XBL
 */

-You can utilize the XBL variable to create commands that import information from your Xbox Live Gamertag.
+You can use the XBL variable to create commands that display information about a specific Xbox Live profile.

 ## Usage